-One or more dnaSampleIDs are expected per genomicsSampleID, depending on the number of DNA extractions that occur on a sample provided to the lab.
+One or more dnaSampleIDs is expected per genomicsSampleID, depending on the number of DNA extractions that occur on a sample provided to the lab.
 In general, each dnaSampleID represents an independent record.
 Sometimes, the lab may also report an internalLabID.
 In these instances, an independent record would be dnaSampleID + internalLabID.
 Duplicate records for an independent record (either dnaSampleID or dnaSampleID + internalLabID) should not exist.
 Lab replicates from the same DNA extraction will have the same dnaSampleID but different internalLabID's.

-Table mms_metagenomeSequencing describes the sequencing preparation and analysis metadata.
+Table mms metagenomeSequencing describes the sequencing preparation and analysis metadata.
 One record is expected per dnaSampleID.

 Unprocessed (e.g. no quality filtering, although demultiplexing and barcode sequence removal has typically been performed) sequence data are available on the NEON data portal.
 Table mms_rawDataFiles provides URL links that initiate downloading these data.
 There is typically one sequence file per sample and per read direction (NEON performs bidirectional sequencing), although data from a single sample and direction may be split over multiple files due to the large file size.
-As such, one record per combination of dnaSampleID and rawDataFileName is expected.
+As such, one record per combination of dnaSampleID and rawDataFile-Name is expected.

-In addition, a subset of early NEON metagenomics sequence data may be available on external public sequence repositories (see Special Considerations section below on how to access).
+In addition, quality-filtered sequence data are available on external public sequence repositories (see Special Considerations section below on how to access).